 The Gem of the Balkans

 Albania is fast becoming one of the worlds most remarkable and interesting tourist destinations.
 Nestled in the heart of the turquoise blue Ionian and Adriatic Seas, Montenegro and Serbia are to the north, Macedonia to the east and Greece to the south.
-This little Balkan gem is relatively unspoiled by globalization and plenty of its culture is still firmly intact.
+This little Balkan gem is relatively unspoiled by globalisation and plenty of its culture is still firmly intact.

-There is an inspiring mixture of civilizations and cultures making this European country truly unique.
+There is an inspiring mixture of civilisations and cultures making this European country truly unique.
 Albania is composed of two major regions, a mountainous highland region and the most densely populated western coastal lowland region.

 Albania boasts stunning beaches, snow peaked mountains, rivers, lakes and forests, historical monuments, ancient settlements and some of the most hospitable people in Europe.
 Nearly 40% of the country is forested, dominated by oak, elm, pine, beech and birch trees, wild animals such as eagles, wolves, deer and wild boars can be found in the rather inaccessible mountain regions.